 I hope you enjoy your visit!

 I'm a fan of Android and Linux.
 I have a Moto X and a Google Nexus 7 (2013), both running stock Android 4.4.
-My desktop is running Crunchbang 11 Waldorf with two monitors and a Razer BlackWidow Ultimate mechanical keyboard, because mechanical keyboards are awesome.
+My desktop is running Crunchbang 11 Waldorf with two monitors and a Razer BlackWidow Ultimate keyboard, because mechanical keyboards are awesome.
 I designed and built my desk with programming and brainstorming in mind; as a result, the desktop surface is a whiteboard.
-I have a Samsung ARM Chromebook that I use when I'm out and about, and a Raspberry Pi for fun nothing :( I use DigitalOcean as my primary server hosting.
+I have an HP Chromebook 11 that I use when I'm out and about, and a small cluster of seven Raspberry Pis that, uhh, do... nothing.
+I use DigitalOcean as my primary server hosting.
 I try to host most of my code and configurations on my GitHub, although any confidential or private code is located on my own instance of GitLab.

 I use Openbox as my window manager.
 I use

 on my Chromebook, both with a custom color

 scheme.
 I use

 tmux to make it more useful.
 For editing text of any

 vim.
 I use Git for version control on all of my projects.
 I

 prefer to use Python for most of my programming, although I have plenty of